mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32072B_EVAL/Examples/CRC/CRC_UserDefinedPolynomial/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to ensure the use of the CRC (Cyclic Redundancy Check) calculation unit to get a CRC code of a given buffer of data word(32-bit), based on a user defined generator polynomial.
-In this example, the polynomial is set manually to 0x9B.
+How to configure the CRC using the HAL API.
+The CRC (cyclic redundancy check) calculation unit computes the 8-bit CRC code for a given buffer of 32-bit data words, based on a user-defined generating polynomial.
+In this example, the polynomial is set manually to 0x9B, that is, X^8 + X^7 + X^4 + X^3 + X + 1.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.